Clearwater Analytics Software Engineer Salary in Boise Area | $80K-$125K+ | Levels.fyi

 The median Software Engineer compensation in Boise Area package at Clearwater Analytics totals $125K per year.
-View the base salary, stock, and bonus breakdowns for Clearwater Analytics's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Clearwater Analytics's total compensation packages.
 Last updated: 10/1/2025

 Company